 With an approximate square footage of 62,000, the center would cost an estimated \$26 million.
-If approved, the programming phase would begin immediately, with completion expected about 18 months after the start of construction.
+Initial program planning has commenced with construction to follow.
+Completion would be estimated about 18 months after the start of construction.

 Research clearly shows that engaged students learn more and are more likely to succeed in their studies.
 This facility would include significant collaboration and instructional space designed to maximize student engagement with faculty and peers, utilize active teaching methods, and promote collaborative work.
 This is not only essential to preparing students for the professional world they face, but also increases student performance and decreases absenteeism.
 The provision of engaging spaces would drive design of the proposed laboratory, clinical, mediated and high-tech active learning classrooms, and at least one critically needed auditorium.
 The facility, including the auditorium, would serve established health care professionals in need of continuing and specialized education.